BBVAEngineering/ember-web-workers/README.md

 }
 ```

-#### `cancel`
+#### `terminate`

-With this method a pending promise can be cancelled, this will kill the worker and the promise will be rejected.
+Using this method a pending promise can be cancelled, this will terminate the worker
-When promise resolves the worker will be terminated.
+associated and the promise will be rejected.

-If promise is not provided, it will kill all the workers.
+If promise is not provided, it will kill all the active workers.

 **Arguments**:
     * `promise`: the promise returned by the `send` function (optional).